The Power of OKRs for Professional Services Companies

 OKRs + Parallax = a winning combination

 Goal-setting frameworks, including OKRs, are only as good as how well you can measure against them.
 If you don’t know what to measure — or how — the framework is useless.
 Once you know what to measure, your metrics are only useful if they’re based on accurate data.
-This is the downfall of most digital agencies that try to implement OKRs.
+This is the downfall of most services companies when trying to implement OKRs.
 They think the framework sounds good in theory, but when it comes down to actually tracking the data needed to evaluate whether they’ve met their key results, they don’t know where to start.

 It’s easy to see why this happens.
-Before Parallax, the tools that agencies had available to them to measure and get visibility into data across the entire business (from the sales pipeline through project delivery) were old school and clunky.
-They didn’t work how digital agencies needed them to.
+Before Parallax, the tools for OKRs that digital agencies or software studios had available to them to measure and get visibility into data across the entire business (from the sales pipeline through project delivery) were old school and clunky.
+They didn’t work how these services companies needed them to.

-Parallax was built to enable visibility, alignment, and accountability across digital agencies.
+Parallax was built to enable visibility, alignment, and accountability across the business.
 It supports the adoption of agency best practices and allows teams to track against agency benchmarks for metrics like utilization, project margin, and revenue.
 Like OKRs, Parallax fosters better and clearer communication between leadership and teams because it offers a level of transparency that’s otherwise difficult to achieve.
-Parallax is the measurement tool that can sit on top of OKRs — helping everyone make smarter decisions that help the company grow.
+Parallax is the measurement and resource planning tool that can sit on top of OKRs — helping everyone make smarter decisions that enable the company to grow.